mihaialexandruteodor/FeatherWriter/README.md

  docker-compose up --force-recreate --build
 ```

-after making changes.
+if a rebuild is necessary.
 You can also add the -d flag to run detached.

 The database is exposed to port 3308, and the app to port 8081